The Report That Changed Blogging.

-It was the mid 2000s, I had recently surpassed 1,000 subscribers to my RSS feed (this was back when RSS was all that mattered to bloggers).
+I had just surpassed 1,000 subscribers to my RSS feed (this was back when RSS was all that mattered to bloggers).

-The blog considered the “leader” at the time was none other than Darren Rowse’s Problogger (things haven’t changed much).
+The blog considered the “leader” in my industry at the time was none other than Darren Rowse’s Problogger (things haven’t changed much).

 He had about 5,000 subscribers, a huge audience at the time (maybe things have changed!).